All Kinds, One School

 We strive to be...

-• Caring—Every learner, family, and staff member receives the support they need to develop to their potential
+• Caring – Making sure every learner, family, and staff member has access to the support they need to grow toward their potential.

 what success looks like:

-1. Every person at Forest feels like they belong and can be themselves.
+1. Every person at Forest feels like they belong and can be themselves while respecting others.

-2. Compassion, empathy, curiosity, and open mindedness cultivate character and well-being.
+2. Compassion, empathy, curiosity, and open-mindedness help shape strong character and well-being.

-3. Learners seek out and have strong relationships with people who are like them, who are different than them, and who are in positions of power.
+3. Learners build healthy relationships with people who are similar to them, different from them, and in positions of responsibility or influence.

 Our Methods: